Pumpkin Cookie Recipe (Soft Cookie with Brown Butter Icing)

 (If you are interested in a CHEWY pumpkin cookie, check out these Pumpkin Oatmeal White Chocolate Chip Cookies.
 They have no egg in them, which is what makes them chewier (Pumpkin acts kind of like an egg in cookies) Today’s recipe calls for pumpkin AND an egg, making them extremely fluffy, tall, and yes, more cakey.
 Slap on that glaze and embrace your mini cake.
 It’s so good!

-How to Make Soft Pumpkin Cookies
+How to make Pumpkin Pie Cookies

 It’s a really easy dough to whip up, and there is no chilling required, which I love.
 You can have these in your mouth in 30 minutes flat start to finish.